catalpainternational/IRMIS/README.md

 3. install requirements with `pip-sync requirements/requirements-dev.txt`
 4. we require GEODJANGO support, create a `irmis_db` postgresql database with the POSTGIS extension
   - see https://docs.djangoproject.com/en/2.2/ref/contrib/gis/ for installation instructions
-  - Sqlite is possible in development ( using spatiallite )
 5. In your virtual environment run `manage.py migrate` `manage.py createsuperuser` `manage.py runserver`

 ## Pip-tools